Documentation

 reporting_typestr | Nonethe type of location to report, defaults to region

-number_optionsintthe number of options to show the user
+number_optionsintthe number of matching locations to show the respondent

 tagsdict[str, Any] | NoneTags to attach to this question, from s.tags(...).
 You can also attach tags using the with s.tag(...): context manager.

-strictboolwhether to terminate the respondent if the respondent enters invalid data
+strictboolwhether to terminate the respondent if they enter invalid location data

 quota